call-meRavi-SHORT-CODE/ATHENA-2.0/README.md

 ## Usage:

 1. Clone the repository.
-2. Install the dependencies using `pip install -r requirements.txt`.
+2. Install the dependencies using cmd terminal.
-3. Run the application using `python main.py`.
+3. Run the application using `python splash.py`.
 4. Explore the various features and interact with the assistant.

 ## Contributors: